garinse/model-input-library/README.md

 Initial file of example index.html is in the project's root directory.
 Compiled .js files from the /dist directory are connected to this file.
 Custom user styles are in style.css file in the project's root.

 ---

-#### Run example with the command:

-**npm run dev**

-It will launch live-server in the project's root directory, example will be available in a browser by the link http://127.0.0.1:8080

----